aimihassin/airbnb/README.md

   Draw snowflake schema diagram for the above dataset.

   #### Question 3:
+  Decision Tree

   #### Question 4:
+  Apriori

   #### Question 5:
+  Clustering

 I have chosen airbnb dataset in order to answer all questions above.